April 26-30, 2019 Story by Jason Hummel

 At the summit pyramid, we continued our climb up a final 20 foot snow finger to within a few feet of the top.

-Laid out amongst the summit rocks, I could see Mt.
+Laid out amongst the summit rocks, I saw Mt.
 Skokomish, which I had climbed a few weeks earlier (Skokomish, North Face).
 Other peaks were also visible.
 They were muted by the greybird day, yet impressed me still.
 While the peaks are small, they are numerous and skirted with cliff and snow in such a way as to make them appear formidable and unapproachable.
 Here and there, though, clouds momentarily broke and allowed the sun to shine through onto summit and faraway vistas alike.
 It’s as if Earth is a stage and each mountain an actor.
 Yet, only a select few get to stand in the limelight.

 The descent was tenuous on ice; although Carl made it look easy relative to my own efforts.
 I barely held onto the slope after my skis bucked.
 It’s a reason I dislike carbon skis.
 Yet, not enough dislike to counter the weight savings.